jsdealy/latin/miscellae/guideToLatinConversation.md

 Show him to us.

-Does not my father sus-
+Does not my father suspect it?
-pect it?

 He has sharp eyes.